neocapy/MuseVoice/README.md

 - No Linux testing has been done
 - No testing of output device switch while holding output stream
 - Settings window positioning is broken on Mac (and on other platforms?)
+- Flow error: audio thread error: failure to build stream: a backend-specific error has occurred: 0x88890008 -

 ## License